DessertsLab/Sachima/README.md

 # Sachima

-Sachima is a flexiable framework for data-driven apps.
+Sachima is a flexible framework for data-driven apps.
 It's a MIT licensed open source project written in python.
-We creates it because our data-driven requirments changes frequently, and we need data analyst having the ability to change online api and data visulization.
+We creates it because our data-driven requirements changes frequently, and we need data analyst having the ability to change online api and data visulization.

 Sachima helps you build apps that looks great and intelligently.